papadavis47/comfortablefeelingdumb-blog/content/blog/finding-comfort/index.md

 And considering the vastness of computer science and programming in general - who is not operating on the edge of their knowledge if they are serious about building things with code?

 Sure, I know more and I can do more than I did last month or even yesterday.
-And I know A GREAT DEAL MORE than I did last year, but the amount of things I do not know far, far outweighs the things that I do know.
+And I know A GREAT DEAL MORE than I did last year, but the amount of things I do not know far, far outweigh the things that I do know.

 A lesson I have learned for myself, over nearly four years since I wrote my first line of code - is that I need to be **comfortable with feeling dumb**.